Shavonte Zellous

-Shavonte Zellous (born August 28, 1986) is an American-Croatian professional basketball player who is currently a free agent.
+Shavonte Zellous (born August 28, 1986) is an American-Croatian professional basketball player who plays for ESB Villeneuve-d'Ascq of the Ligue Féminine de Basketball.
 She was a standout basketball player at the University of Pittsburgh.
-Zellous was drafted 11th in the first round of the 2009 WNBA Draft by the Shock.
+Zellous was drafted 11th in the first round of the 2009 WNBA draft by the Detroit Shock.

 Professional career

 As a rookie in 2009, Zellous ranked second among rookies in points (11.9), was second overall in the league in free throws made (155) and averaged 1.8 assists per game.
 Zellous scored in double digits in 21 of the 34 games played during her first season and earned honors by making the WNBA All-Rookie Team, the lowest draft selection to ever make the All-Rookie team up until that point.
 Zellous was a member of the Indiana Fever team that won the WNBA championship in 2012 and was named a WNBA All-Star in 2013.